Mariam Al-Batool Mosque: Exterior

 On the façade a plaque refers to the building simply as 'Moskea' that is a word in use in Maltese when referring to a Mosque.
 The shell structure of the Al-Batool Mosque is made of limestone while the arabic architecture is made of both limestone and wood.
-The mosque has one dome painted in green (Green is the color of Islam.
-The Prophet Mohammed is said to have preferred to dress in green.
-Undoubtedly, this preference has to do with green as the color of vegetation, which in a desert region such as the area of origin of Islam particularly stands for life, survival and paradise.) and one minaret that is a landmark in its own right by being visible from wide parts of the surroundings, and for this reason it is often used to explain directions.
+The mosque has one dome painted in green and one minaret that is a landmark in its own right by being visible from wide parts of the surroundings, and for this reason it is often used to explain directions.

 The minaret has been recently restored, of which during restoration the flag of Libya was put to waive on it as a symbol of the downfall of Muammar Gaddafi, during the Libyan civil war.
 After the restoration the green color surface of the minaret was changed from dark green to light green could be observed, with the pink color being completely removed; while the mosque has had no recent restoration keeping the traditional colors since the inauguration by Gaddafi.

 The mosque and the minaret are distinguished from the rest of Maltese architecture by adopting arabic masonry such as the building of the dome, the windows, an octagonal minaret, and the aesthetic use of eye-catching light colors from the exterior.

 Interior

 The interior consists mainly of the Islamic prayer hall in the form of sex segregation.
 Women have separate rooms next to the mosque of which entrance is from the back side, probable within the cultural centre building.
 An Islamic code of clothing is followed and provision for decent covering, mainly for women according to Muslim traditions, is available.
-Malta has no restrictions on Islamic dressing such as the veil (hijab) nor the full face veil (burqa and/or niqab) but strictly speaking face covering is illegal, however an official ban on face covering for religious reasons is ambiguous.
+Malta has no restrictions on Islamic dressing such as the veil (ḥijab) nor the full face veil (burqa and/or niqab) but strictly speaking face covering is illegal, however an official ban on face covering for religious reasons is ambiguous.
 However it is guaranteed that individuals are allowed to wear as they wish at their private homes and at the Mosque.
 Imam El Sadi has said that the banning of the niqab and the burka "offends Muslim women".
 Elsadi said that the Maltese's "attitude towards Muslim women" is positive and despite cultural clashes they tolerate their dressing.
 Some Muslim women share the belief that it is sinful to be seen in public without veiling themselves, however they are lawfully required to remove it when needed such as for photos on identifications.
 The mosque also consists of a washing room for the obligatory tradition of Muslims to wash themselves before prayers.
 A larger than usual Koran is displayed inside the mosque.